j-chao/devops_workshops/00_containers/00_containers.md

 ### Docker Run
 Docker containers are built from Docker images.
-By default, Docker pulls these images from Docker Hub, a Docker registry managed by Docker, the company behind the Docker project.
+By default, the Docker engine pulls these images from [Docker Hub](https://hub.docker.com/), a public Docker registry managed by Docker, the company behind the Docker project.
 Anyone can host their Docker images on Docker Hub, so most applications and Linux distributions you'll need will have images hosted there.

 Run the following command to spin up an Apache server that servers a "Hello World" page listening on port 80, as a Docker
 container: